vuepress/ecosystem/docs/plugins/development/git.md

 - Details:

-  Whether to collect page changelogs or not.
+  Whether to collect page changelog or not.

 ### filter